Alexander Kennedy: Academic works

 In 1874, aged only 27, he was appointed to the chair of Engineering at University College, London, a post he would hold for the next 15 years (succeeded by Thomas Hudson Beare).
 He set about a series of changes that were to reform the way engineering was taught worldwide.
 He insisted that all of his students received not only lectures in engineering principles but also a firm grounding in mathematics, physics, chemistry, geology and the other sciences upon which engineering is based.
 He also asked that an engineering laboratory be built so that the students could have first hand experience of the applications of their theoretical studies.
 This proposal met widespread support from the engineering profession and the presidents of the Institution of Civil Engineers and the Institution of Mechanical Engineers were among the leading figures who supported it.
 In 1878 the laboratory was built and put to use, it was the first of its kind in the world and proved so useful that over the next nine years ten other educational institutions followed Professor Kennedy's example and built their own.

-Whilst working at the UCL he translated Franz Reuleaux's Kinematics of Machinery into English for the first time in 1876.
+Whilst working at the UCL he translated Franz Reuleaux's Theoretische Kinematik (1875, Vieweg und Sohn) into English for the first time in 1876 (with title The Kinematics of Machinery).
+In August 1876 Kennedy gave two lectures at South Kensington on the kinematics of machinery.
 In 1886, he published Mechanics of Machinery, the first time that a book based on Reuleaux's kinematic analysis had been published in English.
 He also used the laboratory to carry out experiments to determine the strength and elasticity of various materials and was elected as a fellow of the Royal Society for this work in 1887.
 There followed a series of other experiments in which he investigated the strength of riveted joints and the possibility of developing new electric turbines.